Audi TT: 2.0 TDI quattro

 Launched at the 2008 Geneva Motor Show, Audi offered the first diesel engined version of the Audi TT in the European market, the Audi TT 2.0 TDI quattro.
 As its name indicates, it is only available with four-wheel-drive, and is also available in Coupé and Roadster versions.
 Power comes from the new 2.0-litre Turbocharged Direct Injection (TDI) engine, now with 16 valves, double overhead camshaft (DOHC), 1.8 bar common rail fuel delivery and eight-hole piezo fuel injectors, which produces a DIN-rated output of 125 kW at 4,200 rpm and torque of 350 Nm at 1,750 to 2,500 rpm.
 It includes a six-speed manual transmission.

 Acceleration from standstill to 100 km/h on the Coupé is achieved in 7.5 seconds, and it will go on to reach a top speed of 226 km/h.
 The slightly less aerodynamically efficient Roadster reaches 100 km/h in 7.7 seconds, with a top speed of 223 km/h.

 Audi claims average fuel consumption for the Coupé variant with this 2.0 TDI engine is 5.3 L/100 km, which achieves a CO_{2} emissions rating of 139 gram/km.
 The Roadster TDI achieves an average 5.5 L/100 km and CO_{2} of 144 gram/km.

-TT S-Line
+TT Competition

 As an additional package a standard Audi TT can be bought from factory with a special body kit upgrade to make it look like the Audi TT-RS version.
 The upgrade includes a fixed rear spoiler and Alcantara/leather sports seats (Silk Nappa, Fine Nappa leather optional).